SenthilNayagan/senthilnayagan.github.io/_posts/algorithms-and-data-structures/2022-08-26-algorithms-and-data-structures-intro.markdown

 # What is data structure?

 A data structure is a way to *organize*, *manage*, and *store data* that makes it *easy* to access its values and change them.
 To efficiently access or utilize data, we must first store it efficiently.

+Data structures are essential ingredients in creating fast and powerful algorithms.
+They make code cleaner and easier to understand.

 ## Types of data structure